 The kids are home, and they are hungry… all day.
 Try these recipes for quick easy lunches.

 It’s easy to run out of ideas when you’re making breakfast, lunch, and dinner for your school age children when they are on school break.
+Each of these recipe photos links to meal I make for my kids.
 I frequently check the web to freshen things up and these are my top picks.

 My kids love pizza.
 They love pizza so much that they even like pizza lunchables, which are practically inedible.
 These particular pizza recipes are quick, they are easy, and they are delicious.
 My favorite thing about the pizza recipes that I have included here is that the kids can actually help make them.
 So if you’re feeling like super mom on any given day, you can pull out the ingredients and have a pizza making party for lunch.
 Add you favorite toppings (or fillings, as the case may be), and you have memories to last a life time… or at least take a few pictures with your phone and upload them to Facebook as proof that you adulted.